alexsteven311-design/finance-dashboard/README.md

-# Finance Dashboard - Spend Analyzer
+# Finance Dashboard (AI-Powered Personal Finance Manager)

 A financial dashboard application built with Angular that analyzes spending patterns from bank statements and Excel files.